Chew/Chew/README.md

 ## ⚡ Fun fact:

-I have a cat named Rory!
+I have a cat named [Rory](https://rory.cat) and another cat named Lorelai!
 So as a result my free time to contribute is now much lower, gotta make sure she knows she's loved!

 </details>